West Bridgewater Artificial Grass Installation Services

 Contact West Bridgewater's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in West Bridgewater.
-Residents must utilize seasonal yard waste collection (April–November), placing grass, sod, and organic debris in biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
-For bulk soil or sod, the Transfer Station requires a resident permit or sticker, and fees may apply.
-Artificial turf at end-of-life must be recycled or disposed of at approved facilities, following MA waste regulations.
+Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, with plastic bags strictly prohibited per Massachusetts DEP guidelines.
+Residents must use the Transfer Station for bulk soil or sod disposal, following posted hours, permit/sticker requirements, and applicable fees.
+Artificial turf at end-of-life should be recycled or disposed of at approved facilities, in accordance with MA waste regulations.
 Infill materials (crumb rubber, sand, organic infill) require special handling.
-Coordinate with the Board of Health for material safety assessment.
-Never dispose of debris in streets, storm drains, or regular trash, as this violates MS4 stormwater regulations.
+Coordinate with the Board of Health for material safety assessments.

 West Bridgewater Board of Health